Great Park (Irvine): History

 The park has become a political football in Irvine city politics, with historical proponents of the airport and opponents of the park criticizing the implementation.
 In 2012, political opponents of long-term City Councilmember Larry Agran — including newly-elected Mayor Steven Choi and Councilmembers Christina Shea and Jeff Lalloway — won a 3-2 majority on the City Council, and called for another audit of Great Park expenditures.
 Agran and the other members of the City Council voted for the new audit, specifying that the cost should not exceed $250,000.
 Councilmembers Christina Shea and Jeff Lalloway appointed themselves to a newly constituted City Council Subcommittee charged with overseeing the audit.
 Through this two-person Subcommittee, Shea and Lalloway hired an accounting firm to conduct the audit: Hagen, Streiff, Newton & Oshiro (HSNO).
 The HSNO accounting firm was hired without a public bidding process.
 The Shea-Lalloway City Council subcommittee commissioned a forensic audit which claimed mismanagement of public dollars at the park.
-In January 2020, the accounting firm in charge of the audit, Hagen Streiff Newton & Oshiro, Accountants, lost its professional license and was charged $550,000 in fines, as the California Board of Accountancy said the firm “failed to comply with professional standards, engaged in numerous acts of negligence, and disseminated false and misleadingly information” in performing the Great Park audit.
+In January 2020, the accounting firm in charge of the audit, Hagen Streiff Newton & Oshiro, Accountants, lost its professional license and was charged $550,000 in fines, as the California Board of Accountancy said the firm "failed to comply with professional standards, engaged in numerous acts of negligence, and disseminated false and misleadingly information" in performing the Great Park audit.

-Ahead of the 2026 FIFA World Cup, an organization organized by tourism company Visit Anaheim called the OC Sports Commission was tasked with identifying a potential site to host one or multiple national teams in Orange County as a team base camp.
-After identifying possible venues, the Great Park and the Championship Soccer Stadium was chosen to be advertised to FIFA, due to the park being one of the few venues in the area that met the requirements of having two FIFA regulation-sized soccer pitches and natural grass.
-The park was officially identified in June 2024 as a potential host site.
+Ahead of the 2026 FIFA World Cup, the OC Sports Commission was tasked with identifying a potential site to host one or multiple national teams in Orange County as a team base camp.
+After identifying possible venues, the Championship Soccer Stadium and the surrounding park was chosen to be advertised to FIFA, due to the park being one of the few venues in the area that met the requirements of having two FIFA regulation-sized soccer pitches and natural grass.
+The Championship and the Great Park was officially identified in June 2024 as a potential host site, and on March 10, 2026, it was announced that the United States Men's National Team had chosen the site to be the USA's base camp for the 2026 World Cup.